July 2020 M T W T F S S 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31

 At some point in time it dawns on us that we may be alive at a time when we cannot work to earn enough money for our wants and needs.
 The dreaded or anticipated notion “retirement” rears its ugly (or pleasant, it’s only a matter of perspective) head, and our degree of dread or anticipation may well depend on the degree to which we have wisely handled our money.

 Throughout the life process outlined above, we have been using and abusing, certainly wasting in some measure the money we have earned.
 I doubt you will find anyone who could say that every use of his money was wise and prudent–hindsight really is better than foresight.
 So how do we work toward a comfortable relationship with our money?

 This web site holds no secrets for becoming instantly wealthy.
 Many books and newsletters almost promise that.
 The truth is, many things in life are happenstance.
 One estimate says your odds of being struck by lightning in a year are perhaps 1 in 700,000.
-If you think you have any chance at all of winning a lottery, you might look at http://www.webmath.com/lottery.html (ironically, complete with an ad that starts out “Lottery Wins Guaranteed”).
+If you think you have any chance at all of winning a lottery, you might look at http://www.webmath.com/lottery.html.
 I don’t have any desire to see you struck by lightning, but that’s more likely than your striking it rich by winning a lottery.

 Enough frippery!
 Our use of our money, like our use of our time, is mostly under our own control, and not paying attention to it lets it fritter away, just as our time passes, either self-directed or passively drifting by.